MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Conclusion

 Several avenues for future research merit exploration.
-First, uncertainty estimation: the quantification of uncertainty is of paramount importance, particularly given that these predictions inform critical traffic management strategies.
+First, uncertainty estimation: the quantification of uncertainty is of paramount importance \citep{Wen2023Diff}, particularly given that these predictions inform critical traffic management strategies.
 The need for this quantification becomes even more pronounced when dealing with unobserved nodes.
 Given that the spatial extrapolation capabilities of models are limited, arbitrary application to unobserved nodes may lead to erroneous decisions in traffic management.
 Different from nodes with observed data, model errors at unobserved nodes cannot be evaluated, so uncertainty quantification can assist us in understanding model performance at these locations.
-Second, multi-source data fusion: the FUNDS problem can be ill-posed when the existing sensor deployment is too sparse, in which case we would like the model to be able to incorporate other available data sources to solve the FUNDS, e.g., connected vehicle data \citep{Xu2024multisource}.
+Second, sensor deployment analysis: identifying the relationship between sensor deployment patterns and model performance would help establish clear guidelines for practical applications.
+This includes understanding what types of sensor distributions allow reliable predictions and what patterns lead to degraded performance.
+Third, multi-source data fusion: the iFun problem can be ill-posed when the existing sensor deployment is too sparse, in which case we would like the model to be able to incorporate other available data sources to solve the iFun, e.g., connected vehicle data \citep{Xu2024multisource}.
+With the support of multi-source data, we can also attempt to address more valuable and challenging problems, such as traffic flow estimation and prediction at unobserved locations \citep{nie2023flowestimation}.
 Third, multivariate data processing capability: typically, fixed traffic sensors simultaneously measure three key variables: speed, flow, and occupancy.
 By extending the model to accommodate multivariate data, we could not only fully utilize the available data but also potentially enhance the model by introducing regularization constraints based on the prior dependencies among the multivariate variables, such as the fundamental diagram.